 also a member of the Master Mariners of Canada.

-has spent his retirement years as an executive member
+he spent his retirement years as an executive member

 Canadian Merchant Navy Veterans Association (CMNVA)